 Frank O'DonovanExistential psychotherapist

-Before becoming a therapist I had a successful 30 year career in banking in the City.
+Before becoming a therapist I had a successful 30 year career in finance in the City.
 I changed career in my early 50s and gained a Master's degree in psychotherapy and accreditation as a psychotherapist.
 I have 10 years' experience working with clients.

 I have worked in a wide variety of counselling settings including Guy's Hospital, Pentonville Prison, a bereavement centre and a university.
 I have worked with a wide range of people of different ages, social, ethnic and cultural backgrounds.